Androidsignal/animated_search_textfield/README.md

 🎨 Customizable colors, icons, and styles.

-⌨️ Pass your own TextField for full control.
+⌨️ Pass your own `TextField` for full control.

 🛠️ Easy integration into any screen.

-⚡  Replace default FAB with your custom FloatingActionButton
+⚡  Replace default FAB with your custom `FloatingActionButton`.

 ---
 ## How to use it ?